Scientific Name

 Description

-Echinopsis mamillosa var. kermesina is a cactus with a solitary dark green globe-shaped stem with 13 to 17 deep ribs formed into tubercles.
-The stem grows up to 3.1 inches (8 cm) in diameter.
-The rounded areoles are spaced up to 0.5 inches (1.2 cm) and bear yellowish spines with brown tips.
-Each areole bears 1 to 4 central and 8 to 12 radial spines.
-Flowers are pink to carmine and large concerning the diameter of the stem.
-They are up to 7 inches (18 cm) long and up to 3.1 inches (8 cm) in diameter.
+Echinopsis mamillosa var. kermesina is a small cactus with a solitary, dark green, spherical stem that has 13 to 17 deep ribs divided into tubercles.
+The stem can grow up to 12 inches (30 cm) tall and 10 inches (25 cm) in diameter.
+The tubercles are tipped with rounded areoles spaced up to 0.5 inches (1.2 cm) apart.
+Each bears 1 to 4 central and 8 to 12 radial spines, which are yellowish with brown tips.

 Hardiness